Gimpo International Airport: International era

 In 1958, the airport was redesignated as the Gimpo international airport of Seoul by a presidential decree, completely replacing the existing Yeouido Airport.

-Following the construction of Gimpo, Yeouido Airport was demolished.
-Gimpo soon became the main airport of Seoul, and of South Korea in general.
-In 1971, a new, combined domestic and international terminal was opened.
-However, following the opening of what was known as Terminal 1 in 1977, the original combined terminal was converted to domestic flights only.
-Later, Terminal 2 was opened due to the 1988 Summer Olympics.

-Gradually, Gimpo began to have more flights than it was capable of handling.
-After about 1980, it experienced numerous problems due to its lack of space for expansion.
-An additional problem was South Korea's overnight curfew (midnight to 4 am), a security measure that was in effect for decades.
-The curfew, which severely limited the airport's night operations, was finally abolished in 1982.

 Eventually, the South Korean government decided to build a new airport.
 The facility was initially planned to be in Cheongju, 124 km away from Seoul, but that idea was strongly opposed by the citizens of Seoul and Gyeonggi Province, due to the inconvenience it would pose to them.
 (It would have been farther from Seoul than the 80 km distance between Viracopos Airport in Campinas, Brazil, and the city of São Paulo.)
 Finally, Yeongjong Island, a part of the city of Incheon, slightly west of Seoul, was chosen for the new airport, which later came to be known as Incheon International Airport.
 All bigger scale international flights were moved to Incheon when it opened in 2001.